codio-templates/hello-turtle-c-/.guides/content/If-Statement-d9c2.md

 [Code Visualizer](open_tutor code/conditionals/PlaygroundIf.java)

-{Try it}(sh .guides/bg.sh javac code/conditionals/PlaygroundIf.java java -cp code/conditionals/ PlaygroundIf )
+{Try it}(sh .guides/bg.sh g++ code/conditionals/if.cpp -o code/conditionals/if ./code/conditionals/if 1)

 |||challenge
 ## What happens if you: